Author: Donald E. Sheppard|

 CONQUEST TRAILS ON GOOGLE EARTH and DESOTO CONQUEST CALENDARS

-Cabeza de Vaca, who had spent nine years in America from 1528 on, set the stage for Hernando de Soto and Vasquez de Coronado to lead armies deep into America in 1539: Coronado from Mexico City, DeSoto from Havana, Cuba, a main Spanish New World port.
+Cabeza de Vaca, who had spent eight years in America from 1528 on, set the stage for Hernando de Soto and Vasquez de Coronado to lead armies deep into America in 1539: Coronado from Mexico City, DeSoto from Havana, Cuba, a main Spanish New World port.
 Vaca was the first European to describe the Gulf of Mexico's coastal areas, then through Texas, New Mexico and Arazona.
 DeSoto, at age 39, was rich from Incan gold and wanted to colonize part of today's America.

 DeSoto would search for America's Northern Sea, which he believed was part of the South Sea (the Pacific Ocean), the sea Balboa discovered beyond Panama, DeSoto's boyhood home.
 Magellan had sailed that sea to the Orient when DeSoto was 21 but lost his life on that long voyage.
 DeSoto wanted to build a port on that sea, then sail what he believed to be a short distance across it to China.
 He planned to protect his colony from Mobile Bay, Alabama, which he planned to use as his port in North America, home for his settlers and beacon for New World settlement.

 Back in Spain, Vaca refused to join DeSoto's search for enough gold to lure additional settlers to his new American colony, but DeSoto's venture was well recorded by others who plundered this continent from Florida to Lake Michigan, then, for escape, to Mexico City, Spain's North American stronghold.
 In the meantime Coronado explored America's West.
 He had received information directly from Vaca in Mexico City just before DeSoto met him on his return to Spain.